dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     "
     .. _dcmStowQuicktime2MP4:

     :ref:`STOW Quicktime to MP4 <dcmStowQuicktime2MP4>`",boolean,"Indicates if QuickTime containers received in STOW-RS Metadata and Bulkdata requests shall be converted to MP4 containers encapsulated in created DICOM instances.
+The conversion requires that ffmpeg is installed and the ffmpeg CLI utility is available in the PATH.
+Otherwise Quicktime containers will get encapsulated in the stored DICOM object verbatim, with a declared DICOM MPEG-4 Transfer Syntax which reflects the encoding of the video stream in the container, but contradicts the actual container format.
 Overwrites value specified on Device level.

     (dcmStowQuicktime2MP4)"
     "